Paris Metro Tickets

 Paris Metro tickets are white color paper tickets, currently the single-use/ride Paris Metro tickets, known officially as Ticket t+.

-Update: These paper coupon-style tickets are gradually being phased out with the introduction of Navigo Easy, a preloaded Paris travel card for visitors and residents and Navigo Liberté+, a monthly billed pay-per-use card for residents.
-Sale of paper Paris Metro tickets like the one pictured above will continue until end of 2025 when sales are scheduled to stop.
+Update: These paper coupon-style tickets are gradually being phased out with the introduction of Navigo Easy, a preloaded Paris travel card for visitors and official Paris transport mobile phone apps like IdF Mobilités.
+Sale of single paper Paris Metro tickets like the one pictured below will continue until the end of 2025 when sales are scheduled to stop.
+Discounted packs of 10 Paris Metro tickets are no longer sold in paper form as of 2023.
+These 10-pack Paris Metro tickets are now only sold on Navigo Easy cards or Paris transit apps.)

 Paris Metro Tickets Over Time